kspangdg/DG-Charter/README.md

 ##### Known Issues / Future Improvements
 - Order seletor support not added yet (ASC, DESC. etc)
 - Add filter_type: 'JS' to use with JS filtering only (not ALM)
-- Add support for select2
+- Add support for tom-select dropdowns
 - Find cleaner way to set alm_is_animating to false (window.almComplete, window.almEmpty not working inside class)

 ##### Changelog
+- 1.0.2 - Added base styes for inputs, added radio support, made ADA improvements, plus minor bug fixes
 - 1.0.1 - Added support for multiple filters with the same name and added submit button support
 - 1.0.0 - Initial release